HeyMo0sh/DataExposed_SQLDatabaseinFabric/README.md

-# Make Stuff Go with GitHub actions
+# Make Stuff Go with GitHub actions for Fabric SQL

 Let's deploy SQL in Fabric using GitHub actions.